Depletion gilding: Variations

 The term depletion gilding usually refers to the production of a layer of gold.
 However, it can also be used to produce a layer that is an alloy of gold and silver, sometimes referred to as electrum.
 Certain chemicals, such as oxalic acid, attack copper but do not affect either silver or gold.
 Using such a chemical, it is possible to remove only the copper in an alloy, leaving both silver and the gold behind.
 Thus, if the original object is composed of copper, silver, and gold, it can be given a gold surface by removing both silver and copper, or an electrum surface by removing only the copper.

 Likewise, with an appropriate chemical, a layer of nearly pure silver can be produced on an object made of copper and silver.
 For instance, sterling silver can be depleted—'depletion silvering'—to produce a fine silver surface, perhaps as preamble to application of gold, as in the Keum-boo technique.

 However, in the majority of cases depletion gilding is in fact used to produce a gold finish, rather than one of electrum or silver.

 Applications

 Depletion gilding is a decorative process, with no significant industrial applications.
 It is not widely used in modern times, having been superseded by electroplating.
 Some individual artisans and small shops continue to practice it.

 However, depletion gilding was widely used in antiquity.
 While it requires skill to execute it well, the process itself is technologically simple, and uses chemicals that were readily available to most ancient civilizations.
 Some form of depletion gilding has been used by nearly every culture that developed metalworking.
 The South American Sican culture in particular developed depletion gilding to a high art.
 Some ancient alloys, such as tumbaga, may have been developed specifically for use in depletion gilding.
 The technique was not known to be used by Anglo-Saxons until the twenty-first century, when detailed examination with electron microscopes of treasures such as the Staffordshire Hoard revealed its use.

-Certain cultures are thought to have attached mythical or spiritual significance to the process.
-Gold was considered sacred in many early civilizations and was highly valued in nearly all of them, and anything relating to it had the potential to take on cultural importance.
-Moreover, the ability to turn what appeared to be an object made of copper into what seemed to be pure gold would be very impressive.
-There is some speculation that depletion gilding may have contributed to the concepts of alchemy, a major goal of which was to physically transform one metal into another.